-The popups and email marketing have a strong connection as far as blogging, content marketing, and online business are concerned.
+The popups and email marketing have a strong connection.
 The psychology of popups in email marketing refers to the mind-science.
 Think about usage, optimization, and split testing of the popups.

 Of course, I’m going to talk about design, size, intent, and the message too.

 Just before taking that leap, let me take a few small steps.

 The vigorous use of popups can spoil your brand’s image.
 You have probably seen some of the blogs which bombard readers with popups once the reader lands.
 Not only does it annoy the reader, but it also gives an impression of a no-go site for the next time.

 I’ve had so many chances to learn about popups in email list building and email marketing over the course of time — so, I kept on saving the data for this article — just to make sure that whenever I create this article, I would come up with something really useful for my readers.